anttipham/Recommender-Systems/assignment4/README.md

   # Position absenteeism case
   MOVIE_ABSENTEEISM = "Fargo (1996)"
   ```

+  - Analysis limit is used in some of the explanation engine logic to limit all recommendations from all movies, yet have more than 10 movies to analyze.
+  - Since we don't perform natural language processing, as it is beyond the scope of the course, the items why-not questions are asked about are given with global variables defined above.

 ## Design (Score: 40%) and implement (Score: 40%) methods for producing explanations for group recommendations for the granularity case